 8. Test the PC’s Performance in Video Games

-If you’re trying to find out whether your PC is low-end or high-end, play some video games!
+If you’re trying to determine whether your PC is low-end or high-end, play some video games!

 Download a few of the latest AAA titles, turn on the FPS counter, crank up the graphics, and start playing.